Lee Miglin: Legacy

 Miglin-Beitler Developments merged in 1998 with the New York City real estate Howard and Edward Milstein to form the Chicago-based firm Miglin Beitler Real Estate (MBRE).
 In 2022, it was announced that Houston-based Transwestern was acquiring the firm.
 Some of the properties developed by Miglin are today managed by Miglin Properties, LLC.

 In popular culture

 The second season of the anthology television series American Crime Story (titled The Assassination of Gianni Versace), recounted the Cunanan spree.
 It included appearances by Miglin, portrayed by Mike Farrell.
 This portrayal was based on Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in U.S. History by Maureen Orth, who speculated that Miglin may have been a closeted bisexual man in a secret relationship with Cunanan.
 The Miglin family has refuted this story, and has insisted that there was no relationship of any kind between Miglin and Cunanan.
-When the Federal Bureau of Investigation had investigated allegations that Cunanan had known Miglin or a relative of Miglin's, they were unable to establish any link between Miglin and Cunanan.
+When the Federal Bureau of Investigation had investigated whether Cunanan might have known Miglin or a relative of Miglin's prior to the crime, they were unable to establish any such link between Miglin and Cunanan.